Timthreetwelve/WUView/WUView/ReadMe.txt

 Navigation
 ==========
-Click the three-lined (hamburger) icon at the top left and use the bar that appears on the left to access the various options in the application.
+Use the navigation bar on the left side of the application to go to the settings or about pages.

 Filtering the Grid